JeffGregorio/LibAG/README.md

 which are also expensive to compute.
 We can plot each of the coefficient approximations as the normalized radian frequency varies up to &#969;<sub>n</sub> = &#960;.
 We can see that these curves are not self-similar, thus cannot be normalized and rescaled for different frequency ranges and sample rates as the exponential curves can.

-The following plots show how the magnitude and phase responses (second and third plots) vary with the four coefficient curves across a range of cutoff frequencies (vertical dashed line), compared with the equivalent analog filter response.

 ![Coefficients](/images/coeffs_light.png)

 Unsigned 16-bit integer lookup tables of length 1024 for these three variants (scaled to Q16) can be generated using